MaterializeInc/demos/connection-examples/nodejs/drizzle/README.md

 }).existing();
 ```

 Here, `pgView` is used to map the database view to a JavaScript object.
 Data types like `serial`, `text`, `integer`, etc., are used to define the columns and their types.
+The `pgView` function works with non-materialized views, but Drizzle also provides a [`pgMaterializedView`](https://orm.drizzle.team/docs/views#materialized-views) function that can be used to define a materialized view as well.

 ### Step 6: Fetching Data